Competitors with a disability

 All competitors who compete under this section are judged on performance, not their disability.
 The only differences in this section are changes to timings, personnel on platform and platform requirements in order to accommodate all athletes.

-The British Powerlifting Union welcomes all athletes including those who have a functioning disability which takes into consideration the body’s physical function and structure which will include activities and participation in specialised competitive powerlifting bench press to a professional and international standard.
+The British Powerlifting Union welcomes all athletes including those who have a functioning disability which takes into consideration the body’s physical function and structure which will include activities and participation in specialised competitive powerlifting bench press, deadlift and squat to a professional and international standard.

-The categories under this section are as follows:
+The categories under physical disability section are as follows:

 •Amputee: Lower limb and or limbs only